amritlamsal123/developer_associate/README.md

 #### How do I configure the maximum message size for Amazon SQS?
   * limit to a value between 1,024 bytes (1 KB), and 262,144 bytes (256 KB).
   * To send messages larger than 256 KB, use the Amazon SQS Extended Client Library for Java.
+#### How do I configure Amazon SQS to support longer message retention?
+  * You can use the MessageRetentionPeriod attribute to set the message retention period from 60 seconds (1 minute) to 1,209,600 seconds (14 days)
 # SWF
 #### Programming language SDK's available for SWF
   * Java, Ruby, .NET and PHP